eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 Refer to the instructions [here](https://clo.ng/blog/detectionlab-on-esxi/) in the Software section and also the instructions [here](https://nickcharlton.net/posts/using-packer-esxi-6.html).
 The following steps should be executed on the ESXi machine.

-1. Navigate to `https://<YOUR ESXi IP ADDRESS>/ui/#/host/manage/services` and set the policy for SSH to "start and stop with host", and be sure to manually start the service as well.
+1. Navigate to `https://<YOUR ESXi IP ADDRESS>/ui/#/host/manage/services` and set the policy for SSH to *start and stop with host*, and be sure to manually start the service as well.

-2. The ESXi instance must have at least two separate networks - one that is accessible from your current machine and has internet connectivity and a HostOnly network to allow the VMs to communicate over a private network.
+2. The ESXi instance must have at least two separate networks - one that is accessible from your current machine and has internet connectivity and a hostonly network to allow the VMs to communicate over a private network.
 The network that provides DHCP and internet connectivity must also be reachable from the host that is running *Terraform* - ensure your firewall is configured to allow this.
 Below are some references.

    ![vSwitch](./img/DetectionLab/ESXi_vSwitch.jpg)